Paralysis after spinal cord injury can make returning to everyday life challenging due to impaired motor control and sensation.

-Functions and reflexes will gradually start to return as swelling and inflammatory processes in the spinal cord die down.
+For some with incomplete injuries, functions and reflexes will gradually start to return as swelling and inflammatory processes in the spinal cord die down.

 If you have a complete spinal cord injury, there are ways to successfully manage your health and continue to live a fulfilling life despite paralysis.

 Hire a Caregiver